Japanese Baths at Pembroke Springs Retreat

 In Japan, no daily ritual is more uniquely important to a person’s well being than the bath at the end of the day.
 The ofuro has been used by the Japanese for centuries to alleviate both physical and spiritual maladies.
 This ancient technique of immersion in hot water takes away tensions and stress, soothes muscular pains, and stimulates the blood’s circulation.
 Due to its ability to increase the quality of one’s life and health, this oriental bathing tradition has been gaining popularity in the U.S.

-Pembroke Springs has two large Japanese baths, which are fed by our natural spring waters.
+Pembroke Springs has two large Japanese baths.

 - We are not a spa, but we are proud to have authentic Japanese baths.